How do I know which bus to use?

-Very simple: either by using the, or you can go to our and find out how far away your bus is in real time - every bus stop and route is on our real time system.
+Very simple: either by using the route timetables, or you can go to our real time page and find out how far away your bus is in real time - every bus stop and route is on our real time system.
 This is great for checking if the bus is on time so you're not waiting around at the bus stop - it's also a great reassurance that the bus is on its way as you watch it countdown.
 Just so you know our buses run around 88-90% on time.

 How do I make the bus stop?

 What about letting me off?

 Press one of the 'stop' buttons before your stop and the driver will let you off at that stop

 How do I know where to get off?

-Our buses are fitted with 'next stop' screens that tell you the name of the stop as you approach it.
-Our Fastway 10 and 20 services have audio announcements too - and the whole fleet will be fitted in 2017.
+Our buses are fitted with 'next stop' screens that tell you the name of the stop as you approach it - they are all fitted with audio announcements for the next stop too.

 How do I pay?

-- cash to the driver for a paper ticket - when you board the bus just let the driver know where you want to get off.
+- You can purchase paper tickets from the driver using cash or contactless.
+When you board the bus just let the driver know your destination.
 You don't need the exact fare in coins as our drivers can give change.

-Cash to the driver is generally the most expensive way to pay for a bus ticket - the options below are generally all cheaper ways:
+Paying onboard the bus is generally the most expensive way to pay for a bus ticket - the options below are generally cheaper: